yellowbean/AbsBox/docs/source/modeling.rst

   source of funds:
     * :ref:`Accounts`
     * :ref:`Liquidity Provider`
-    * a combination of above
+    * a combination of abovef
+    .. versionadded:: 0.52.3
+    * with a :ref:`Condition` to trigger the support ( if the test return True, then the support will be triggered)

   syntax:
     ``["payFee", {Account}, [<Fee>], {'support':<supports>}]``